Choosing a base image

 Installing your own Initsystem

-Since the release of multicontainer on the balenaCloud platform, we now recommend the use of multiple containers and no longer recommend the use of an initsystem, particularly systemd, in the container as it tends to cause a myriad of issues, undefined behavior and requires the container to run fully privileged.
+We recommend the use of multiple containers rather than the use of an initsystem, particularly systemd, in the container as it tends to cause a myriad of issues, undefined behavior and requires the container to run fully privileged.

-However, if your container relies on initsystem features, it is fairly easy to add this functionality to a balenalib base image.
+However, if your container relies on initsystem features, it is fairly easy to add this functionality to your base image.
 We have provided some examples for systemd and openRC.
-Please note that different systemd versions require different implementation so for Debian Jessie and older, please refer to this example and for Debian Stretch and later, please refer to this example.
+Please note that different systemd versions require different implementations so for Debian Jessie and older, please refer to this example and for Debian Stretch and later, please refer to this example.

 Generally, for systemd, it just requires installing the systemd package, masking a number of services and defining a new entry.sh and a balena.service.
 The Dockerfile below demonstrates this: